CodeMaster10000/night-life-asp.net/README.md

 ## Features
 - Event Listings: Browse events by category, date, or location.
-- Favorites: Save events to your favorites for easy access later.
+- Async approach: The API is designed to process Async requests.
 - Search: Find specific events quickly with a powerful search feature.
 - Admin Panel: Manage events, users, and site settings.